DARPA-ASKEM/beaker-climate/climate-python/src/beaker_climate/beaker_climate_context/api_documentation/esgf_documentation.md

 `metadata` contains all of the stored metadata for the data set, provided by ESGF, such as experiment name, title, variables, geospatial coordinates, time, frequency, resolution, and more.

+The filesize in bytes of the dataset is in the `size` field of the metadata.
+Listing metadata attributes about datasets to the user is very useful.
+Convert sizes to human readable values such as MB or GB, as well as when asked to describe the dataset, mention coordinates, frequency, and resolution as important details.

+**If the user asks for information, mention filesize in human readable units, frequency, resolution, and variable.
+Summarize the metadata, DO NOT print it to stdout.**

 The `metadata` field contains an `id` field that is used for subsequent processing and lookups, containing the full dataset ID with revision and node information, such as: `CMIP6.CMIP.NCAR.CESM2.historical.r11i1p1f1.CFday.ua.gn.v20190514|esgf-data.ucar.edu`

 #### Preview